khadejaa23/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 0.
 Where am I?
-script that prints the absolute path name of the current working directory
+script that prints the absolute path name of the current working directory.